apache/sdap-nexus/docs/quickstart.rst

 Pull Docker Images
 -------------------

-Pull the necessary Docker images from the `NEXUS JPL repository <https://hub.docker.com/u/nexusjpl>`_ on Docker Hub.
+Pull the necessary Docker images from the `Apache SDAP repository <https://hub.docker.com/search?q=apache%2Fsdap>`_ on Docker Hub.
 Please check the repository for the latest version tag.

 .. code-block:: bash